dman-coders/dmans-utilities/Jellyfin/JELLYFIN_DATA_MODEL.md

 ### Collections (BoxSets)
 BoxSets are special because they **reference** videos rather than containing them:
-- Videos remain in their original CollectionFolder
+- Videos remain in their original CollectionFolder with their original `ParentId`
-- BoxSet creates a virtual grouping
+- BoxSet creates a virtual grouping via a separate database relationship
-- A video can be in multiple BoxSets
+- A video can be in multiple BoxSets **simultaneously** (many-to-many relationship)
-- Adding to BoxSet doesn't change video's `ParentId`
+- Adding to BoxSet does NOT change video's `ParentId`
+- Member queries use: `GET /Items?ParentId={BoxSetId}` - API internally translates to collection membership lookup
+- Collection membership persists independently of file path changes (keyed by Item ID, not path)

 ### Tags and Genres
 Both are stored as simple string arrays on items: